smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 #### Suspending LSAM Server Operations Before Starting an Upgrade

-The LSAM databsae purging procedures mentioned above may require that the LSAM server jobs remain active at least until the last daily log file purges are completed.
+The LSAM database purging procedures mentioned above may require that the LSAM server jobs remain active at least until the last daily log file purges are completed.
 However, before starting the actual execution of the SMASETUP command for upgrading an existing LSAM, it is required to suspend the following LSAM services:

 - Stop the LSAM server jobs.
   - If used, this process will also stop the Alternate Job Notify service.